michaelsoftmd/pebkac-chrome/README.md

 - Validates inputs!
 I’ve done much to ensure there is little to no risk from Javascript or SQL injection.
 Please be careful.
 I made sure to do this based on an XKCD comic strip I saw in high school: https://m.xkcd.com/327/
 - A lot more.
 It is designed to turn your natural language input into results, and does its humble best.

+Here’s what needs work:
+- Caching, memory, more functionality.
+- This section

 This version of Zenbot is designed to be mindful of context length and run on inexpensive GPUs.
 I built this whole project on a very budget MiniPC, and tested it with a specific fine-tuned model.
 For operating Zenbot, I would HIGHLY recommend using David_AU’s finetunes, particularly the Brainstorm variants.
 I did most testing using DavidAU/Qwen3-Jan-Nano-128k-6B-Brainstorm20x which was fast for my testing cases, but I would VERY MUCH RECOMMEND looking at the MoE models, like Qwen3-30b-whatever.
 Not only do they know to operate Zenbot nearly 100% of the time, but they seem to have been finetuned on the Smolagents library, making much of the ‘thinking’ already integrated.

 I would also highly recommend adjusting the extraction method to extract more text, and altering llama.cpp’s GPU usage in the .env file.
 That will truly allow Zenbot to work its magic.